 - Izamal, Yucatan – 8 Great Reasons to Visit the Yucatan’s Yellow City

-How was your experience?
-Are there any Chichen Itza tours you’d recommend?
+Have you taken a Chichen Itza tour from Cancun, Tulum, or Merida?
+What was your experience?
 Let us know in the comments section below.